plausible/analytics/HOSTING.md

     - Note: This option is **not recommended** for production deployments.
 - DISABLE_REGISTRATION
   - Disables registration of new users, keep your admin credentials handy ;)  _defaults to `false`_
+- DISABLE_SUBSCRIPTION
+  - Disables changing of subscription and removes the trial notice banner (use with caution!) _defaults to `false`_

 ### Default User Generation
 For self-hosting, a default user is generated during the [Database Migration](#Database Migration) to access Plausible.
 To be noted that, a default user is a user whose trial period expires in 100 Years ;).